aryopg/PaperSummary/Recurrent Highway Networks/Recurrent Highway Networks.md

 ![alt text][DT-RNNs]

-- Stacking `d` RNN layers allows a maximum credit assignment path length (number of non-linear transformations) of `d + T − 1` between hidden states which are `T` time steps apart, while a recurrence depth of `d` enables a maximum path length of `d × T`.
+- Stacking $d$ RNN layers allows a maximum credit assignment path length (number of non-linear transformations) of $d + T − 1$ between hidden states which are $T$ time steps apart, while a recurrence depth of $d$ enables a maximum path length of $d × T$.
 - The latter allows greater power and efficiency by adding larger depths, but it also explains why such it is much more difficult to train compared to stacked RNNs

 ## Model